-Now, let’s talk about the good stuff, white hat link building.
+Now, onto the brighter side of things, white hat link building.

-To earn a link, you first need something worthwhile to link to.
+To earn a link, you first need quality content that’s link-worthy.

 In other words, publish BIG content and promote the hell out of it.
 That’s how you get backlinks.

 2. Publish Proprietary Research With Tons of Data Points

 We’ve done this several times, including this page with awesome statistics and benchmarks compiled from more than 150 websites.
 Yes, it took a lot of time, but it’s information that no one else on the web had seen before.